casprwang/blog/content/blog/javascript-throttling-and-debouncing/index.md

 ### Throttling

-To allow only one event able to be fired in a fixed interval, throttling is the way to go.
+To allow only one event able to be consumed in a fixed interval, throttling is the way to go.
 For example, the `mousemove` event is fired in a high frequency, and thus we drop some events to get a lower rate.
 Here's one example.

 ```js
 function displayCorrds(e) {